tmn/tmn.io/articles/2015-11-19-robohydra-for-your-project.md

 Awesome!

 But let's say you've already got the system setup locally.
-But for every style you change, or JavaScript logic you add, you have to rebuild and redeploy the whole package.
+And for every style you change, or JavaScript logic you add, you have to rebuild and redeploy the whole package.
 Let's say it's a Java package deployed on a local tomcat server.
 Well, you don't want to rebuild and redeploy the package for every change!
 And you don't want to f**k up the Java code other has written to reflect your needs.
 Robohydra to the rescue!